-Mid-Capitalization Company Risk.
-Mid-capitalization ("mid-cap") companies have a market capitalization of between \$2 billion and \$10 billion.
+Small and Mid-Capitalization Company Risk.
+S mall and mid-capitalization ("mid-cap") companies have a market capitalization below \$10 billion.
 Generally, such companies may have more potential for growth than large-cap companies.
-Investing in mid-cap companies, however, may involve greater risk than investing in large-cap companies.
-Mid-cap companies may not have the management experience, financial resources, product diversification and competitive strengths of large-cap companies, making them less liquid than other securities.
-Mid-cap company stocks may also be bought and sold less often and in smaller amounts than larger company stocks.
-Because of this, if we want to sell a large quantity of a mid-cap company's stock, we may have to sell at a lower price than we might prefer, or we may have to sell in smaller than desired quantities over time.
+Investing in small and mid-cap companies, however, may involve greater risk than investing in large-cap companies.
+Small and mid-cap companies may not have the management experience, financial resources, product diversification and competitive strengths of large-cap companies and therefore their securities may be more volatile than the securities of larger, more established companies, making them less liquid than other securities.
+Small and mid-cap company stocks may also be bought and sold less often and in smaller amounts than larger company stocks.
+Because of this, if we want to sell a large quantity of a small or mid-cap company's stock, we may have to sell at a lower price than we might prefer, or we may have to sell in smaller than desired quantities over time.